argilla-io/argilla/argilla/docs/how_to_guides/dataset.md

 dataset.create()
 ```
+> The created dataset will be empty, to add records go to this [how-to guide](record.md).

 !!! tip "Accessing attributes"
     Access the attributes of a dataset by calling them directly on the `dataset` object.
 For example, `dataset.id`, `dataset.name` or `dataset.settings`.
 You can similarly access the fields, questions, metadata, vectors and guidelines.
 For instance, `dataset.fields` or `dataset.questions`.